Glebasta33/CryptoReview/README.md

 # CryptoReview
-The app displays information about the most popular cryptocurrencies and updates the data in real time.
+The app displays information about the most popular cryptocurrencies and updates the data in real time using API cryptocompare.com.

 Technologies: RxJava 2, Retrofit 2, Room, Picasso, MVVM.